The Interpublic Group of Companies

 The Interpublic Group of Companies, Inc. (IPG) is an American publicly traded advertising company.
-The company consists of five major networks: FCB, IPG Mediabrands, McCann Worldgroup, MullenLowe Group, and Marketing Specialists, as well as a number of independent specialty agencies in the areas of public relations, sports marketing, talent representation, and healthcare.
-It is one of the "Big Four" agency companies, alongside WPP, Publicis and Omnicom.
+The company consists of five major networks: FCB, IPG Mediabrands, McCann Worldgroup, MullenLowe Group and Marketing Specialists, as well as several independent specialty agencies in the areas of public relations, sports marketing, talent representation and healthcare.
+It is one of the "Big Four" agency companies, alongside WPP, Publicis, and Omnicom.
 Phillippe Krakowsky became the company's CEO on January 1, 2021.

 History

 On October 2, 1930, IPG was founded in New York City as McCann-Erickson, when H.K.
 McCann Co. (founded in 1911) and Erickson Co. (founded in 1902) merged.
 At the time, it was the largest agency in the ad industry.

 In 1960, McCann was restructured into four operating units, each reporting to a new holding company.
-The four units were McCann-Erickson Advertising (U.S.), McCann-Erickson Corp. (international), McCann-Marschalk and Communications Affiliates.
+The four units were McCann-Erickson Advertising (U.S.), McCann-Erickson Corp. (international), McCann-Marschalk, and Communications Affiliates.
 In January 1961, McCann was renamed Interpublic Group (IPG) and created the first marketing services management holding company with McCann-Erickson as a subsidiary.

 In late 1973, as clients began focusing more on international strategies, McCann-Erickson combined its domestic and international branches into a single worldwide agency under IPG.
 In 1997, the McCann-Erickson World Group was formed with several of IPG's different units.

 In December 2000, Deutsch Inc, reported by the New York Times at the time to be the largest and last big independent agency, was acquired by IPG to be an autonomous unit.
 In 2001, IPG acquired True North Communications, the holding company for Foote Cone & Belding.

 In 2003, IPG agreed to pay $115 million to settle class action lawsuits brought by its shareholders.
 The shareholders had sued Interpublic after accounting irregularities led to restatements of financial results, causing the company's stock to fall.

 In March 2004, IPG renamed its McCann-Erickson World Group as McCann Worldgroup.

 On September 15, 2005, IPG announced plans to restate earnings for fiscal 2000 through 2004, due to problems in accounting for revenue, acquisitions and lease expenses.
 On March 22, 2006, IPG posted a loss for the fourth quarter and restated results for the first three quarters of 2005, which reduced revenue by $14.1 million.
 It also announced its controller and chief accounting officer was leaving the company.